Early Summer first published by Little White Lies

-As surely as one season leads to the next, Ozu Yasujiro’s Early Summer begins more or less where his earlier Late Spring ended, with an image of waves washing against the beach near Kamakura – and that is not the only continuity between the two films.
-For both star Hara Setsuko as a woman (named Noriko) under pressure to get married, both feature the recurring line “time flies”, and both gently observe how the clash of tradition and modernity affects the structure of a family.
+As surely as one season leads to the next, Yasujiro Ozu’s Early Summer begins more or less where his earlier Late Spring ended, with an image of waves washing against the beach near Kamakura – and that is not the only continuity between the two films.
+For both star Setsuko Hara as a woman (again named Noriko) under pressure to get married, both feature the recurring line “Time flies”, and both gently observe how the clash of tradition and modernity affects the structure of a family.

 Two images cast long shadows over Early Summer.
-The first comprises the caged birds kept by Noriko’s father (Sugai Ichiro), which serve as a constant visual reminder of the restrictions placed on women in Japanese society – while the second is a child’s balloon floating free in the sky, figuring the loss that inevitably accompanies liberty.
+The first comprises the caged birds kept by Noriko’s father (Ichiro Sugai), which serve as a constant visual reminder of the restrictions placed on women in Japanese society – while the second is a child’s balloon floating free in the sky, figuring the loss that inevitably accompanies liberty.
 Like the balloon, Noriko will escape her bonds and fly, but in so doing will leave behind a trail of sorrow and tears.
 It is what makes this otherwise joyous comedy come with such a bitter aftertaste.
-“We’ve been really happy”, as Noriko’s mother (Higashiyama Chieko) states at the film’s end.
+“We’ve been really happy”, as Noriko’s mother (Chieko Higashiyama) states at the film’s end.
 Note that perfect tense – in Ozu’s world, happiness may at times be celebrated, but it is also defined by its impermanence.

 © Anton Bitel